kotcity/kotcity/README.md

 * Obtain sound effects / music.
 * Add many, many additional types of buildings.
 * Add "mod manager" (think Steam workshop...
 SC4 has many mods but they really suck to obtain/install).

+For a more detailed overview of whats planned see our [roadmap](https://github.com/kotcity/kotcity/wiki/Roadmap).

 ## License